Ptrskay3/PySprint/README.md

 ## Documentation

 The documentation is hosted on readthedocs.io.
+You may try the software without installing on [binder](https://mybinder.org/v2/gh/Ptrskay3/PySprint/master?filepath=index.ipynb).